St. Louis Wrestling Club

-The St. Louis Wrestling Club was a professional wrestling promotion based in St. Louis, Missouri.
+Sam Muchnick Sports Attractions, operating as the St. Louis Wrestling Club, was a professional wrestling promotion based in St. Louis, Missouri.
 It was owned and operated by Sam Muchnick.
 The promotion was a flagship member of the National Wrestling Alliance, and promoted primarily in the St. Louis area.
 It was colloquially referred to within the business as the "St. Louis office" of the NWA.

 Television

 Its weekly television program, Wrestling at the Chase (carried by KPLR-TV), is considered one of the legendary programs in the history of professional wrestling, and ran from 1959 until 1983, and the St. Louis Wrestling Club lasted two years more until 1985.

 History

 Sam Muchnick gained a reputation as a fair and honest promoter, which was uncommon in the early days of professional wrestling.
 His background in sportswriting would also allow wrestling to receive dignified and regular coverage in local media, and also influenced his booking style.
 In contrast with other territories, Muchnick regularly eschewed outlandish gimmicks, absurd stipulation matches or convoluted finishes to matches.
 He by and large respected the intelligence of fans and did not push specific babyfaces or heels on them, and in turn he gained a loyal and smart base of fans in St. Louis, who made the promotion one of the most important offices in the United States.
 In another anomaly, the St. Louis Wrestling Club did not recognize a tag team championship, focusing mainly on singles matches and angles.
 Muchnick did not operate St. Louis as a territory, preferring to run only his monthly cards at Kiel Auditorium and the St. Louis Arena.

 Popular wrestling stars featured by the St. Louis Wrestling Club included Ric Flair, Harley Race (who was also a minority owner of the St. Louis Wrestling Club and Central States Wrestling), Dick the Bruiser, Gene Kiniski, Lou Thesz and Ted DiBiase.
 Undercard spots were filled by wrestlers from Central States Wrestling, as Muchnick did not maintain a permanent roster.